mt-class/penn/projects/team15.md

       p(e|f) p(f|e) Lex(e|f) Lex(f|e) rarity phrase-penalty

+      The feature value are the negative logarithm of the actual probabilit value, that is:

+      -log(p)

   * Alignment is:

-      source_word-target_word
+      source\_word - target\_word

-2. lm
+3. lm - './data-train/lm'

   lm contains 1-grams, 2-grams and 3-grams language model.

-3. train data, tune data
+  lm values are the logarithm of language model probabilities.
+Note this is different from the grammar value.

-  tune data are for students to tune the CKY model.
+4. tune data
+  You may want to tune the parameters.
+You can use the data in './data-dev/' for tuning.

+5. train data

   You may want to train your grammar model by yourself.
-Then you can use the train data to extract the SCFG rules. test data includes the test sentences you need to translate.
+Then you can use the train data in './data-train/train/' to extract the SCFG rules.

-_The './test-data' including the sentence to be translated:_

 ##The Challenge
 ----
 Your work is to increase the BLEU score as much as you can.
 Implementing CKY algorithm and integrating language model with some simple feature engineering will help you beat the baseline.
 Specific algorithm can be found on textbook chapter 11.
 To improve:

   * Adding LM, TM, Alignment feature to choose rules
   * Using MERT/PRO to tune the weight of the features
   * Increase the number of candidates hypothesis for original language intervals